 The randomness of quality movies from different eras and places guarantees that Kinoteka is never a bore.
 Neither are its visitors.

-If current mainstream theatre’s program isn’t your cup of tea, Kinoteka is just the spot for you.
+If the program of current mainstream theatres’ isn’t your cup of tea, Kinoteka is just the spot for you.